ues-io/docs/data/articles/docs/files/1-getting-started/deploy-to-site/deploy-to-site.md

 ![Create a SubDomain](./image10.png "Create a SubDomain")

--   After we have added some data we can return to the ‘Domains’ breadcrumb and click on the Site we created and you will now see your app live.
+-   After we have added some data we can return to the ‘Domains’ tile and click on the Site we created and you will now see your app live.

 ![Live](./image9.png "Live")